Media Center

 AGS Congratulates New Board of Directors and Nominating Committee Members

-New York (March 10, 2023) – Today, the American Geriatrics Society (AGS) announced the results of recent AGS Board and Nominating Committee elections.
+New York (March 15, 2024) – Today, the American Geriatrics Society (AGS) announced the results of its recent AGS Board and Nominating Committee elections.

-The AGS Board and Nominating Committee are comprised of geriatrics health professionals who are committed to improving the health, independence, and quality of life for all of us as we age.
-The following AGS Members were elected to the AGS Board of Directors by AGS members:
+The AGS Board and Nominating Committee are comprised of geriatrics health professionals who are committed to improving health, independence and quality of life for all of us as we age.
+The following AGS Members were elected by AGS members:

-AGS supports CMS decision to Maintain Current National Coverage Determination for Monoclonal Antibodies
+AGS Supports CMS Decision to Require Real-World Data for Monoclonal Antibodies